Colne, Cambridgeshire: Demography

-Population

 In the period 1801 to 1901 the population of Colne was recorded every ten years by the UK census.
 During this time the population was in the range of 260 (the lowest was in 1901) and 544 (the highest was in 1841).

 From 1901, a census was taken every ten years with the exception of 1941 (due to the Second World War).

 All population census figures from report Historic Census figures Cambridgeshire to 2011 by Cambridgeshire Insight.

 In 2011, the parish covered an area of 1715 acre and so the population density for Colne in 2011 was 322.8 persons per square mile (124.6 per square kilometre).

 Community and culture

 There are no shops in Colne, although there is a public house (The Green Man) and a village hall.
 The Bluntisham & Colne Women's Institute meets at the village hall once a month.

 The nearest primary school is St. Helen's in Bluntisham.
 The nearest shops and amenities are also in Bluntisham.